 Just the other day, a very popular question came up so I thought I would bring the answer here.
 The owners of the dog I was interviewing noticed a cut on the belly of their newly adopted Corgi/Cavalier mix.
 The woman mentioned she wanted to put first aid cream on it but noticed that he could lick it off.
 She worried it could be toxic to him.
 Good thinking on the new owner’s part – to question whether products safe for humans are safe for our pets is an excellent way to think!

-The Short Answer is Yes, Neosporin is Safe for Pets
+The Short Answer is Yes, Neosporin is Safe for Dogs

 The long answer is; the regular strength first aid ointment is perfectly safe to use on pets with minor cuts, scrapes or abrasions.
 It is for external use and should never be used inside of ears, in eyes or on large deep wounds.
 The description of “triple antibiotic” refers to the 3 antibiotic agents found in any brand of triple antibiotic first aid ointment Bacitracin, Neomycin, and Polymyxin B. Neosporin has become a proprietary eponym for first aid cream since it first hit shelves in the 1950’s.